anishathalye/rtlv/README.md

-**This package is deprecated.
-See [anishathalye/knox](https://github.com/anishathalye/knox) for a framework for formally verifying full functional correctness and security of circuits.**
+**See [anishathalye/knox](https://github.com/anishathalye/knox) for a framework for formally verifying full functional correctness and security of circuits.**

 ---